Let Them Eat Bingo: Composition

 Let Them Eat Bingo is a dance album that explores a variety of different musical styles from across the globe, including hip hop and rap, reggae, house, funk, big band, blues, gospel, African music, Latin music, punk rock, and rock and roll, while being rooted in British rock music.
 Writer Greg Sandow felt the album was too eclectic to be limited under one genre, describing it as "a producer's album, full of rabbits pulled out of unexpected musical hats."
 The music is largely constructed out of samples of other songs and recordings.
 Rick Anderson of AllMusic described the album as sampling "as blatantly as possible from as many different sources as possible" and turning the samples into funky, hook-laden dance-pop songs.
 He highlights the inclusion of "cribbed snippets of Delta blues, what sound very much like samples of Fela Ransome-Kuti, all kinds of interesting and obscure stuff."
 Critic Nathaniel Wice described Let Them Eat Bingo as a worldbeat album with familiar samples which take unexpected directions and "reggae and Latin rhythms abound".
-In his Christgau's Record Guide, critic Robert Christgau emphasised the album's genre combinations:
+In The Village Voice, critic Robert Christgau emphasised the album's genre combinations: